Updated on: 2/26/2019

-Each year, nearly 10,000 Americans are killed in crashed involving alcohol-impaired drivers.
+Each year, nearly 10,000 Americans are killed in drunk driving accidents.
 Those fatalities account for nearly one third of all traffic-related deaths in America.
 Police departments, state troopers, and local sheriffs arrested over one million people for driving under the influence in 2014.
 The Center for Disease Control estimates that there are approximately 121 million episodes of drunk driving in the United States every year.

 Fortunately, lawmakers have one option for stopping drunk drivers before they reach the road: interlock ignition devices.
 These gadgets analyze a driver’s breath to detect whether they’ve recently consumed alcohol.
 If they detect alcohol, they prevent the vehicle they’re installed in from starting.
 If a driver blows into the device while sober (or gets a friend to do it for them) and then drinks behind the wheel, the device will require random retests, and will activate the vehicle’s horn as a signal to nearby police that the driver is drunk.